-Jersey City, N.J. – The $25M sale of 125 Magnolia at Journal Square has set a new multifamily benchmark for Jersey City’s newest upmarket neighborhood in the elevatored/pre-war apartment building category, according to Gebroe-Hammer Associates Executive Vice President Niko Nicolaou.
-The firm’s Hudson County/North Jersey Metro market specialist exclusively represented the seller, Excelsior Equities and its principals Andrew Miller and Jacob Schulder.
-Nicolaou also procured the buyer, Spring Management, in the transaction.
+Jersey City, N.J. – The $25M sale of 125 Magnolia at Journal Square has set a new multifamily benchmark for Jersey City’s newest upmarket neighborhood in the elevatored/pre-war apartment building category, according to Gebroe-Hammer Associates.
+The firm exclusively represented the seller, Excelsior Equities and its principals Andrew Miller and Jacob Schulder, and also procured the buyer, Spring Management, in the transaction.
 The mortgage broker was Brad Domenico of Progress Capital.

 Located at 125 Magnolia Avenue between West Street and Summit Avenue, the mixed-use midrise is positioned adjacent to the Journal Square PATH Plaza.
 Lined with five ground-floor retail units, the five-story building has 94 residential units featuring an array of market-unique studio, one- and two-bedroom floorplans.
 It was originally built in 1929.

 According to the brokerage professionals at Gebroe-Hammer, in just the past few years widespread neighborhood renewal has been sparked by a wave of development surrounding the most prominent neighborhood anchor – the Journal Square PATH Center.
 This property posed an extremely rare value-add Journal Square acquisition opportunity in one of the most walkable and connected neighborhoods in the nation.